A swish of the hips and a swagger of arrogance and the audience were transported back to the 1960s and to the The Kinks at the height of their fame.

 The cast is also made up of Gwen (Victoria Anderson), Eddie Kassner (Ben Caplan), Gregory Piven (James Chisholm), Mr Davies (Phil Corbitt), Larry Page (Alasdair Craig), Mrs Davies (Deryn Edwards), Joyce (Jada Langley), Robert Wace (Joseph Richardson), Peggy (Emily Whitby-Samways) and Grenville Collins (Tam Williams).

-Directed by Edward Hall and with a wonderful musical accompaniment led by Michael Cullen, the show is big, bold and bouncy and guaranteed to make you smile!
+Directed by Edward Hall and with a wonderful musical accompaniment led by Michael Cullen, the show is full of fabulous songs, real energy and rebellion that audiences just wow over.

 For ticket availability, please visit: www.atgtickets.com and www.musicalsontour.co.uk.